MicrosoftDocs/azure-docs/articles/sap/automation/configure-control-plane.md

 ## Deployer

 The [deployer](deployment-framework.md#deployment-components) is the execution engine of the [SAP automation framework](deployment-framework.md).
-It's a pre-configured virtual machine (VM) that is used for executing Terraform and Ansible commands.
+It's a preconfigured virtual machine (VM) that is used for executing Terraform and Ansible commands.
 When using Azure DevOps the deployer is a self-hosted agent.

 The configuration of the deployer is performed in a Terraform tfvars variable file.